Summer Law Intern Program - Conditions of Employment

 Is a background investigation is required for SLIP hires?
 How long does it take?

-What are the most common suitability issues or problems that arise during the suitability review process?
+What are the most common issues or problems that arise during the fitness/suitability review process?

-The most common suitability issues that arise during the suitability review process are: past unlawful use of drugs, failure to comply with financial obligations, failure to register for the selective service (male applicants only), and misrepresentations or omissions on the security form.
-The Office of Attorney Recruitment and Management can advise candidates considering employment on issues regarding potential suitability problems.
+The most common issues that arise during the fitness/suitability review process are past unlawful use of drugs, failure to comply with financial obligations, failure to register for the selective service (male applicants only), and misrepresentations or omissions on the security form.
+The Office of Attorney Recruitment and Management can advise candidates considering employment on issues regarding potential fitness/suitability problems.
 Law students who have received offers should contact the individual listed in their formal offer letter.
-Other law students should reach out to their Career Services Office to contact OARM.
-In a few unfortunate cases, the Department has withdrawn offers of employment when the investigation process revealed information that precluded a security or suitability clearance.
+Other law students should reach out to their career services office to contact OARM.
+In a few unfortunate cases, the Department has withdrawn offers of employment when the investigation process revealed information that precluded a favorable fitness/suitability adjudication.

 Permanent Employment